Sustainable growth report 2024

 NET ZERO GREEN HOUSE GAS EMISSIONS

-This section outlines funnel emissions and the various methodologies used to calculate related metrics.
-The operational data for our vessels in 2024 has been successfully uploaded, validated, and approved in compliance with IMO DCS and EU MRV requirements.
+This section outlines our funnel emissions and the methodologies used to calculate the related metrics.
+The monitoring, reporting, and verification of operational data for 2025 was successfully completed in compliance with both IMO DCS and EU MRV requirements. ts.

 Emission calculations and reporting approach